-- Airways, Breathing, Circulation: will require at least supplemental oxygen. - Supplemental oxygen therapy: - Titrate according to PaO2 or pulse oximeter (aim for SaO2>92% if pre-existing normal lungs). - To maximize oxygen delivery use high flow O2, with a reservoir bag. - Use regulated FiO2 (24-28%) via Venturi mask if COPD with CO2 retention.
-Aim for O2 saturation of 90% in long standing COPD.
+- > Airways, Breathing, Circulation: may require supplemental oxygen. - Supplemental oxygen therapy: - Titrate according to PaO2 or pulse oximeter (aim for sat.O2 >92% if pre-existing normal lungs). - To maximize oxygen delivery use high flow O2, with a reservoir bag. - Use regulated FiO2 (24-28%) via Venturi mask if COPD with CO2 retention.
+Aim for sat.O2 of 90% in long standing COPD.

-- The patient with chronic or recurrent shortness of breath can often provide a very valuable assessment of their severity. - The patient's past history of severity may provide a warning to observe the patient closely.
+- History - The patient with chronic or recurrent shortness of breath can often provide a very valuable assessment of their severity. - The patient's past history of severity may provide a warning to observe the patient closely.
 Obtain previous records urgently. - Symptoms of infection should be sought fever, rigors, productive cough. - Shortness of breath may be a symptom of disease in another system, e.g., ischaemic heart disease, metabolic acidosis (diabetic ketoacidosis), anxiety, pulmonary embolism, anaemia.